 John Towe queried if there is a requirement for red flags to be flown when shooting is taking place.
 Sue advised that there is a requirement.
-It hasn't been included in the outline direction as due to the topography of the site, red flags aren't always visible.
+However due to the topography of the site, red flags aren't always visible across the full fall of shot area

-Martin Bennett asked in relation to Deer Hill, if it is OK to use footpaths around the site, why restrict the access when people can shoot over footpaths.

-Sue responded that shooting stops if people are on a ROW, but on Access land, sight lines are not as clear.
+Martin Bennett asked in relation to Deer Hill, if it is okay to use footpaths around the site, why restrict the access when people can shoot over footpaths.
+Sue responded that shooting stops if people are on a right of way, but on access land, sight lines are not as clear.

 Jez Kenyon questioned whether the site needs this level of restriction as the incidence of shooters and walkers being in the area at the same time is rare.

-Sue responded that the possible fall of shots is based on a plan which doesn't have regard to topography.
+Sue responded that shooting can be ad hoc.
+The fall of shot area is based on a plan which doesn't have regard to topography.
 This is a requirement for insurance purposes where misfires are part of the risk assessment.
-The Rifle Association requirements are that the risks are identified.
-PDNP can ask about the risk assessment, but public safety is paramount.
-There will still be access around the site, and guided walks can still take place.
+The PDNPA can enquire about the risk assessment process, but public safety is paramount.
+Access around the site and guided walks could still take place.